cbitter78/What-I-am-Learning/books/impact_players.md

 >  “What you see depends not only on what you look at, but also, on where you look from.” ~James Deacon

+> When we change our lens from threat to opportunity we can turn risky situations into rewarding experiences.

+> Be creators of value, not just critics of the status quo

+> Promote the work, not yourself.
+Separating your sense of self from your work makes it more comfortable to share (and hear) news of success.

+> If you want the people on your team to venture beyond artificial job boundaries and do the job that’s needed, help them see what’s most important at any given time.

+> "The single best predictor of behavior is ease, more than price, or quality, or comfort, or desire, or satisfaction.
+Overall, the easier something is to do, the more likely people are to do it." ~Zoe Chance

+> Being all in is not the same as being exhausted—tired and depleted of energy, resources, and strength.

+ImpactPlayersBook.com

+Wiseman, Liz.
+Impact Players (p.
+255).
+HarperCollins.
+Kindle Edition.